Foundations on the Hill and District Meetings

 Philanthropy Colorado actively takes part in our national network’s annual Foundations on the Hill advocacy program.
 Every year, we organize a delegation of foundation leaders to meet with our Senators and House Representatives to discuss our issues and our work.

-Philanthropy Colorado and its member volunteers also meet with our congressional delegation members and their staffers in the district to urge them to support policies that encourage generous charitable giving, allow us to focus on our social missions and effectively use our resources and leverage government investment to maximize our collective impact.
+Philanthropy Colorado and its member volunteers regularly meet with our congressional delegation members and their staffers in the district to urge them to support policies that encourage generous charitable giving, allow us to focus on our social missions, effectively use our resources and leverage government investment to maximize our collective impact.

 Thanks to all of our members who have joined us in DC over the years, including some who are no longer with us.
 Watch our video from an earlier trip to Foundations on the Hill.

 Day at the Capitol

 Philanthropy Colorado and Colorado Nonprofit Association members are encouraged to take part in our annual Day at the Capitol, which in 2019 featured remarks by our newly elected regulators, Colorado Attorney General Phil Weiser and Colorado Secretary of State Jena Griswold (pictured at right).
 The event was postponed in 2020 and 2021 due to COVID restrictions.

-The program aims to make our presence known as a sector on Capitol Hill and also includes networking with lawmakers, Capitol tours and elements of training for our members that would like to learn more about the State’s General Assembly and our policy and advocacy work.
+The program aims to make our presence known as a sector on Capitol Hill and also includes networking with lawmakers, Capitol tours and memnber training for thos wanting to learn more about the State’s General Assembly and our policy and advocacy work.

 The 2019 event also marked the official release of our Colorado Nonprofit Economic Impact Study, which was distributed directly to every senator and representative at the State Capitol.
 The report was commissioned by Philanthropy Colorado and our partners: Colorado Nonprofit Association, Community Resource Center, Denver Office of Strategic Partnerships, Spark the Change Colorado and University of Colorado Denver School of Public Affairs.